Skip to content

 Redirecting

-When building custom authenticators, it might be required that you have to redirect mid-auth and stop processing the current request.
+When building custom authenticators, it might be required that you redirect mid-auth and stop processing the current request.
 To achieve this you can return the following from the scriptblock of New-PodeAuthScheme or Add-PodeAuth:

 return @{ IsRedirected = $true }